digiexe-official/Reviews/reviews/deadline funnel review.md

 But does it deliver in 2025, with a crowded market of alternatives vying for attention?

-In this blog, I’ll break down its features, pricing, pros, cons, and my personal experience Plus, I’ll link to an excellent companion review from DigiExe ([check it out here](https://digiexe.com/blog/deadline-funnel-review/)) for even more insights.
+In this blog, I’ll break down its features, pricing, pros, cons, and my personal experience.
+Plus, I’ll link to an excellent companion review from DigiExe ([check it out here](https://digiexe.com/blog/deadline-funnel-review/)) for even more insights.
 Let’s dive in and see if Deadline Funnel is the missing piece in your marketing toolkit.

 ## What is Deadline Funnel?

 Deadline Funnel is a cloud-based marketing tool designed to create authentic scarcity in your sales funnels.
-Launched by Jack Born, a former Merrill Lynch employee turned software innovator, it’s built for one core purpose: to drive conversions by setting personalized, tamperproof deadlines.
+Launched by Jack Born, a former Merrill Lynch employee turned software innovator, it’s built for one core purpose:
+To drive conversions by setting personalized, tamperproof deadlines.

 Whether you’re running a live product launch or an evergreen webinar, Deadline Funnel syncs countdown timers across emails, landing pages, and order forms, ensuring your prospects feel the heat to act fast.